 Export Each Object In Separate File – Creates a different file for each selected object.
-The name of each file is derived from the name of the corresponding Maya node.
+The name of each file is derived from the name of the corresponding Houdini node.
 Unless the World Transform option is enabled, the transformation of an object is not included in its mesh file, and the corresponding proxy must have the same transformation as the original object if it is to appear in the same place.
 Note that you can use this option even with a single object, which will cause the object's pivot to be preserved in the exported .vrmesh file.

 Transform – This option is for exporting objects in separate files.
 It specifies if the transformation of each object should be baked into the vertex positions in the resulting .vrmesh files.

 None – Transformation information is not baked.